thomaseleff/assemblit/examples/linny/documentation/getting-started/README.md

 ### 2. Upload & validate data

    You can upload, validate, review and analyze any number of input datafiles within `linny`.
-The **Date** module enforces schema rules for all uploads and builds a simple data review.
+The **Data** module enforces schema rules for all uploads and builds a simple data review.
 The data review contains,

    - A **Preview** of the first 5 obserations of a newly uploaded datafile.
    - An interactive **Review** for exploring timeseries and descriptive summaries of any uploaded datafile and for finalizing a dataset for the selected **Study**.